About the Kathmandu Valley

 Getting around the Kathmandu valley is easier than it first seems.
 The number one choice for short trips (under one hour) are taxis which are not that expensive.
 If a journey is over one hour and budget is a concern then the Kathmandu Valley's bus service is fully operational.
 If taking a taxi always agree on a price first.
 Meters are rarely used in Kathmandu.

 Inter city buses in the Kathmandu Valley generally consist of older buses with conductors on board with no allocated seating.
 They operate on a first come, first serve basis.
 Most intercity buses depart from Kathmandu city's Ratna Bus Park.
-Each destination will have its own bus park which generally all look like an old parking lot.
+However in 2023 the bus park was cancelled and turned into offices so buses are departing from the main road outside and in the area.
+Generally each destination will have its own bus are which all look like an old parking lot.
 In 2015 there was a strong government reform of ticket pricing in the bus services and there are less problems with increased ticket prices now than there was before.
 My guidebook to the Kathmandu valley includes bus prices to all destinations.

 Driving your own car in the Kathmandu Valley is not recommended.
 The roads are unsealed and driving standards are bad.
 There's also little difference in hiring a car or jeep with a driver or without.
 If you are looking for car hire in Nepal then feel free to contact me for my recommendation.